 - 1. Windows 7 system operating software for PC computers OR Mac OS X 10.6 or 10.7 for Apple Mac computers. - 2.
 Microsoft Office Suite (Word, Excel, PowerPoint) www.microsoftstore.com. - 3.
 A free version of Microsoft Office is available for students.
 Instructions and information can be found on support.kent.edu. - 4.
 Antivirus for Windows OS, Microsoft Security Essentials OR Antivirus for Mac OS, Sophos - 5.
-A Blackboard Learn compatible browser, such as the latest version of Mozilla Firefox.
-Blackboard also supports Chrome and Safari.
+A Canvas compatible browser, such as the latest version of Mozilla Firefox.
 Internet Explorer is NOT a supported browser and should not be used.